This Step: Practice Driving

 Practice Driving in Michigan

-Required practice time varies by age and whether you have a Level 1 License or a temporary instruction permit (TIP).
+Required practice time varies by age and whether you have a Level 1 License or a Temporary Instruction Permit (TIP).
 If you are teen driver working your way through the Graduated License System, you must complete Driver Education Segment 2.
-Otherwise for those who are 18 and older, skip down to the section on practicing with a TIP.
+Otherwise for those who are 17 years old and older, skip down to the section on practicing with a TIP.

 Complete Driver Training―Minors